kevinsullivan/TLAPlusDocker/README.md

 - Now start the video and follow along, emptying test.tla to synch it with the start of the video.
 - If you want to flag issues or suggest or contribute improvements, please use GitHub issues and send PRs.

+## A Video installation walk-through

+Thank you to Ben for producing this video: https://www.youtube.com/watch?v=sLGY7_agg4E

 ## Nice features (as you will see in the video)

 - format and preview specifications in LaTeX